Hernia Mesh Failure

 Types of Hernia Mesh Failure

 Hernia mesh failure happens when implanted mesh causes serious medical problems, including infection and chronic pain.
-Other known issues are torn or broken mesh or even migration, when the mesh doesn’t stay where it was intended and moves away from the hernia site.
+Other known issues are torn or broken mesh or even migration when the mesh doesn’t stay where the doctor intended and moves away from the hernia site.

-• Breakage or Fracturing: The mesh breaks or tears, creating an opening for a hernia to recur.
+The mesh breaks or tears, opening a hernia to recur.

-• Erosion: Parts of the mesh break down and spread to other organs such as the intestines.
+Parts of the mesh break down and spread to other organs, such as the intestines.

-• Infection: Tissues around the mesh can become infected, requiring mesh removal.
+Tissues around the mesh can become infected, requiring hernia mesh removal.

-• Migration: The mesh moves from the location where it was originally placed, potentially causing organ perforation, hernia recurrence, damage to other tissue and pain.
+The mesh moves from its location, potentially causing organ perforation, hernia recurrence, damage to other tissue and pain.

-Inguinal hernia repair that uses mesh has low rates of complications according to multiple follow-up studies, including one of 1,720 participants released in 2022.
+Multiple follow-up studies, including one consisting of 1,720 participants released in 2022, found low rates of complications in inguinal hernia repair that used mesh.
 Five years after surgery, 3.9% of people reported severe or disabling problems, 3.2% reported pain and 3.1% reported limitations in movement.
-However, when complications occur they can be very serious.

 What Causes Hernia Mesh Failure?